Security Tips for Social Media

 - Always remember to sign out of social media accounts after use.

-- Use lock screens and a password/passphrase on devices that have access to social media accounts.
+- Use lock screens and a password on devices that have access to social media accounts.

-- Where possible, access social media accounts using devices that are using the latest versions of software and have had all recent patches applied.
+- Where possible, access social media accounts using devices that are using the latest versions of software and have had all recent updates applied.

 - Remember to close old social media accounts when they are no longer required.